 The second problem is, how do we know that the information we find is accurate?
 How can we be sure the information is true?
 Many people seem to believe that simply finding information on a website is proof that the information is true.
-This is confirmed by what some had heard was a new feature of the iPhone 6 when it was first released.
+One confirmation of this is that when the iPhone 6 was first released, a claim spread about a new feature.
 This "new" feature was claimed to allow the iPhone 6 to be quick charged in a microwave in just 90 seconds.
 Many new owners didn’t realize the claim was a hoax, because the website where they found the claim looked so professional.
 These new iPhone owners placed their phones in a microwave to charge the phones.
 Instead of a charged phone, they ended up destroying their phones.
 The following is one article bringing attention to this hoax:

 This and the following are some of the reasons why I created this evidences guide.
 I want to show why it’s important to consider these important questions of life, present answers to these questions, and provide verifiable evidences for the truths of the answers presented.
 Answers which go beyond a reasonable doubt.

 Through this guide, I will show evidences for the existence of God, the accuracy and reliability of the Bible, and the significance of the central person of the Bible - Jesus Christ.